-Continuous one-line drawings work for me the best because they don’t allow me to make fuck ups.
-And if I think I’ve fucked it up I keep continuing.
+Continuous one-line drawings work for me the best because they don’t allow me to make f*ck ups.
+And if I think I’ve f*cked it up I keep continuing.
 The final result is sometimes so much more beautiful when it has these human errors included.

-What kind of relationship do you have with ‘control’ when making your pieces.
-It may appear there’s more room for error when you create without lifting your tool off the page.
+What kind of relationship do you have with control?
+It seems there’s more room for error with your technique.

 It is the error that I love the most.
 One world.
 One try.
 One line.